Small energy companies

 Utility Warehouse is the seventh-largest energy supplier in Great Britain.
 It offers other utilities, too, bundled into one monthly bill.

 Utility Warehouse became an energy supplier in 2013, having bought its 770,000 customers from Npower in November.
+It currently says it has 600,000 customers.

 Utility Warehouse doesn't advertise heavily, but relies on agents and customer recommendations instead.
 Distributors (or agents) get a commission for signing up new customers.